 - 3. Remove the three screws (M2x4) that secure the Type-C bracket to the palm-rest assembly. - 4.
 Lift the Type-C bracket off the palm-rest assembly. - 5.
 Disconnect the fingerprint reader cable from the system board. - 6.
 Lift the black flap near the antenna cables and uncover the sensor board-cable. - 7.
 Disconnect the sensor board-cable from the connector on the system board. - 8.
 Disconnect the display cable from the display cable connector (LCD1) on the system board. - 9.
 Remove the display cable from the routing guides on the system board. - 10.
-Disconnect the speaker cable from the system board. - 11.
-Open the latch and disconnect the touchpad cable from the touchpad cable connector (TPAD1) on the system board. - 12.
-Open the latch and disconnect the USH cable from the USH module. - 13.
-Peel the coin-cell battery from the palm-rest assembly, leaving the cable connected to the system board. - 14.
-Remove the two screws (M2x3) that secure the system board to the palm-rest assembly. - 15.
+Open the latch and disconnect the touchpad cable from the touchpad cable connector (TPAD1) on the system board. - 11.
+Open the latch and disconnect the USH cable from the USH module. - 12.
+Peel the coin-cell battery from the palm-rest assembly, leaving the cable connected to the system board. - 13.
+Remove the two screws (M2x3) that secure the system board to the palm-rest assembly. - 14.
 Lift the system board off the palm-rest assembly.